aHojo/GameHub/README.md

 <img src="assets/img/gamehub-wishlist-2.png"><br />
 <br />
 **Contacting GameHub**<br />
 If the user would like to contact GameHub, a contact form is provided.
-All inputs are recieved and reviewed by us.<br />
+All inputs are received and reviewed by us.<br />
 <img src="assets/img/gamehub-contact.png"><br />

 ## Built With
-GameHub was created with the following APIs, Libaries and Databases:<br />
+GameHub was created with the following APIs, Libraries and Databases:<br />
 *<a href="https://steamcommunity.com/dev">Steam API</a> <br />
 *<a href="https://developers.google.com/youtube/">YouTube API</a> <br />
 *<a href="https://getbootstrap.com/">Bootstrap v4.1.1</a><br />